PistoiaAlliance/Pistoia-Alliance-PGO/README.md

 ### Rationale

-Information exchange within and across organizations in the pharmaceutical industry is hampered by insufficient or ambiguous asset description.
+Information exchange within and across organizations in the pharmaceutical industry is hampered by insufficient or ambiguous asset descriptions.
 These descriptions should ideally allow for validation, facilitation of discovery and promotion of interoperability.
 All of these have the potential to deliver significant gains for data exploitation and value delivery in the drug development pipeline, ultimately bringing better treatments to patients.

-*The remit of PGO, rather than mandate the use of a resource over another, is to enable clarity when declaring which semantic resources are used and why*.
+*The remit of PGO, rather than mandate the use of a resource over another, is to enable clarity when declaring which controlled terminologies are used and why*.

 True to the FAIR principles of data management [1] and their use in the Pharmaceutical Industry [2], the PGO aims to *reuse* existing semantic resources (ontologies and controlled terminologies) as well as open source community software, rather than creating new ones.